MaterializeInc/materialize/doc/user/content/sql/create-role.md

     parent: commands
 ---

-`CREATE ROLE` creates a new role.

-## Conceptual framework

-A role is a user account in a Materialize instance.
+`CREATE ROLE` creates a new role, which is a user account in Materialize.

-When you [connect to a Materialize instance](/integrations/psql), you must specify the name of a valid role in the system.
+When you connect to Materialize, you must specify the name of a valid role in the system.

 {{< warning >}}
 Role-Based Access Control is under development {{% gh 11579 %}}.
 Currently, no